Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

   The editing toolbar is displayed above the list.

 3. Click the ![Delete](../../Assets/Icons/Trash03.png "[Delete]") (Delete) button in the editing toolbar.

+  > [Info] If the selected attributes cannot be removed from the attribute set, an error message is displayed in the upper right corner.

   The selected attributes have been removed from the attribute set.
 The list of attributes is updated.

-  > [Info] If the selected attributes cannot be removed from the attribute set, an error message is displayed in the upper right corner.
+> [Info] Any changes to the assigned attributes are automatically saved in the attribute set.

-4. Click the [SAVE] button.
-  The changes have been saved.
-The *Edit attribute set* view is closed.